ibm-cloud-docs/watsonxdata/sync_optimizer_meta.md

    `<PRESTO_USER>`: The Presto username that is used to run the statistics collection.
 Username can be CPD username, `ibmlhapikey` or `ibmlhtoken`.
 It is recommended to use `ibmlhapikey`.

-   `<PRESTO_PWD>`: The Presto username that is used to run the statistics collection.
+   `<PRESTO_PWD>`: The Presto password that is used to run the statistics collection.
 Username can be the CPD password, a base64 API key or token corresponding to the username.